 Bladder and kidney stones happen as a result of proteins, calcium, and/or urea concentrating in higher levels than normal in the blood and creating stones when filtered through the kidney, sometimes making it into the bladder.
 These can be very painful as they “pass” though the kidney into the ureters and lodge in the bladder or get passed out of the body through the urethra on urination.
 Larger stones can lodge in the kidney and require a doctor’s attention to be removed.

-Urinary tract infection or UTI happens when infectious agents make it inside the urethra, sometimes into the bladder, or into the kidneys.
+Urinary tract infection (UTI) happens when microorganisms cause an infection in the urethra, the bladder, or the kidneys.
 There may be a discharge (clear or pus), pain on urination, painful spasm of the bladder, or back pain and high fever if the infection makes it into the kidneys.
 These all require a doctor’s attention sooner rather than later.
 Urinary tract infections are typically treated with antibiotics.

 Other DSD’s: Recent publications claim there may be 60 different syndromes that can lead to a disorder of sex development (DSD).
 Congenital adrenal hyperplasia (CAH), partial androgen insensitivity syndrome, hypospadias, epispadias, bladder and cloacal exstrophy, 47 XXY, the enzyme insufficiencies like 5 alpha reductase or 17 beta ketosteroid, MRKH, CHARGE, and other syndromes all may have ambiguous genitalia as part of their presentation.